Flu vaccinations are now available at LloydsPharmacy until February 2015.

 - You have a chronic liver condition

 - You have an illness or are taking medicines that lower your natural defences

-Each year between October and February LloydsPharmacy offers a flu vaccination service.
-Even if you don't fall into one of the high-risk categories, you can still choose to get vaccinated against flu and help prevent this debilitating infection from spoiling your Winter.
+If you fall outside of the eligibility group you can still choose to get vaccinated against flu and help prevent this debilitating infection from spoiling your winter.
+We can provide the flu jab for you at a small cost in selected LloydsPharmacies.

 After a quick chat with the pharmacist to determine your suitability, the vaccination will take place in one of our private consultation areas.
-Over 700 of our pharmacies nationwide offer the vaccination service, so there should be one in your local area.
+Over 750 of our pharmacies nationwide offer the flu vaccination service, so there should be one in your local area.

 Check our store locator to find your local vaccinating pharmacy.

 Frequently asked questions